JIUNG9/BB-APIGATEWAY-SERVICE/README.md

 # Blooming-blooms MICROSERVICE.API-GATEWAY

 ## Description
-This is the Spring cloud API Gateway server. which is for routing for appropriate service and check the user authenticaion and authorization.
-This service is consisted of authenticationFilter and optional authentication filter as well.
-Optional authentication filter is needed when user look up the products without login statement. and also There are authorization filters for each role.
-So this service offers flexible authentication and authorization.
+This is the Spring Cloud API Gateway server, which handles routing to appropriate services and checks user authentication and authorization.
+The service consists of an authentication filter and an optional authentication filter.
+The optional authentication filter is necessary when users look up products without logging in.
+Additionally, there are authorization filters for each role, providing flexible authentication and authorization.

 ## Getting Started